SDK integration for login

-- When a login is successful, i.e. with a valid pair of username and password:
+- When a login is successful, i.e. with valid credentials:

-- The Account protect API will respond with a recommendation (to either allow or deny the login).
+- The Account Protect API will reply with a recommendation to either allow or deny the login

-- When a login fails, i.e. with an incorrect username or password:
+- When a login fails, i.e. with incorrect credentials:

 Installation